C# Exercise: 19 Greatest of three numbers

 Several multiplication tables, (use do while)

-Display multiplication tables from 2 to 6 using nested "do...while" loops....
+Write a C# program that display multiplication tables from 2 to 6 using nested "do...while" loops....

 Square